pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 * autocomplete-python
 * autoflow
 * hydrogen
-* language-make
 * language-sql
 * language-r
 * linter
 * tablr

+!!! tip
     If you decide to stick with Atom after this course, you may find the following packages useful in your day to day work:

     * language-latex
     * language-markdown
     * markdown-writer
     * markdown-preview-plus
     * whitespace

+    Feel free to ask us for whatever other packages we use to make our programming lives easier during some downtime.

 <!-- ## Additional Package for Sublime Text